taustation-fan/players-guide/taustation.md

 ## Travel

-You can travel from station to station within a solar system through local shuttles.
-If you want to travel to a station in another solar system, you first need to travel to a jump gate, from there to the other solar system's jump gate, and from there to the station you want.
+You can travel from station to station within a star system through local shuttles.
+If you want to travel to a station in another star system, you first need to travel to a jump gate, from there to the other star system's jump gate, and from there to the station you want.

 Travel depends on the distance between stations, which varies depending on the current orbital positions.